-What if we introduce the standard transitive inference strategy, TI{N-N} ?
-We looked into the evolutionary dynamics of strategies of M, II, TI{2-2} , TI{4-4} , TI{6-6} , TI{8-8} and TI{35-35} under N = 35 and MC = 14.
+Why, for example, is TI{4-4} more successful than TI{8-2} even though TI{8-2} can recognize more group members?
+What if we introduce the standard transitive inference strategy, TI{N-N} as TI{N-N} can recognize all members.
+We looked into the evolutionary dynamics of strategies of M, II, TI{2-2} , TI{4-4} , TI{6-6} , TI{8-8} and TI{35-35} under N=35 and MC=14.
 We assume that all strategies start with equal initial frequencies and no mutation occurs over 500 generations and repeated it 50 times.
-As all strategies converges to a single strategy over the generations in a single run except a small number of mutants (Fig. 2 a), each run ends up with the most dominant strategy without coexistence of strategies.
-Average final frequencies of the strategies after the 50 runs are presented in Figure 3.
-Average final frequencies in Figure 3 mean how often each most dominant strategy appears in the 50 runs.
+Similarly, each run ends up with dominant strategy without coexistence of strategies.
+Average final frequencies in Fig. 3 mean how often each dominant strategy appears in the 50 iterations.

-Results in Figure 3 show that final frequencies of TI4-4, TI6-6, TI8-8 and TI35-35 are similar, and TI2-2 ends up with the smaller final frequency.
-Immediate inference strategy does not survive in Fig. 3 while it succeeds in Fig. 2 b when $N \ge 30$.
-As we will explain more closely later in this section, it is because TI{Z-Z} is less likely to survive when the initial frequency of TI{Z-Z} is smaller.
-All strategies including TI{N-N} start with equal frequencies at the start in Fig. 3 while initial frequencies of TI{Z-Z} are set zero at the start in Fig. 2 b.
-It is noteworthy that TI35-35, the standard transitive inference that can use information of all members in the group, does not make a meaningful difference from TI{Z-Z} (Z = 4, 6 and 8), under limited memory capacity.
-It is true that TI{Z-Z} (Z = 4, 6, 8 and N) is more successful than TI2-2 consistently both in Fig. 2 b and 3.
-Results in Fig. 2 b and 3 suggest that the size of Z is not a key factor for survival as long as Z is greater than 2.
+Results in Fig. 3 show that final frequencies of TI{4-4} , TI{6-6} , TI{8-8} and TI{35-35} are similar, and TI{2-2} ends up with the smaller final frequency.
+Immediate inference strategy does not survive in Fig. 3.
+It is noteworthy that TI{35-35} , the standard transitive inference that can use information of all members in the group, does not make a meaningful difference from TI{Z-Z} (Z=4, 6 and 8).
+It is true that TI{Z-Z} (Z=4, 6, 8 and N is more successful than TI{2-2} consistently both in Figs. 2b and 3.
+Results in Figs. 2b and 3 jointly suggest that the size of Z is not a key factor for survival as long as Z is greater than 2.

 What is a key factor if the size of Z is not a key factor?
-We examined how consistently social hierarchies are built in TI{Z-Z} and TI{Z-Y} (Y < Z) under Z = 8.
-Figure 5 demonstrates that TI{Z-Z} strategies can form the social hierarchy better than TI{Z-Y} (Y < Z) under any C. More importantly, this result suggests that sharing reference members more with other members promotes the prompt establishment of the social hierarchy by using information from others' experiences.
-The key factor to succeed is not the number of reference members, but the number of shared reference members that is the ability to share the reference members (Fig. 5).
-In addition, Figure 6 shows that TI{Z-Z} (Z = 2, 4, 6,8 and N) strategies can form the social hierarchy faster than immediate inference strategy.
-This promotes the evolution of transitive inference more in larger C. Forming the linear social hierarchy is more important for survival in large C.
+Our hypothesis is that sharing more members (larger Y) is more critical than recognizing more members (larger Z) in forming the social hierarchy.
+By using the modified consistency index (CI_1) explained in the model section, we examined how consistently social hierarchies are built in TI{Z-Z} and TI{Z-Y} (Y < Z) under Z = 8.
+Figure 4 demonstrates that TI{Z-Z} strategies can form the social hierarchy better than TI{Z-Y} (Y < Z) under any C. This result confirms our hypothesis that sharing reference members more with other

+Fig. 4 CI level based on strategies with a constant number of reference members and different numbers of shared reference members.
+We ran 240 games in one generation with N=16 (Np=2) and MC=14.
+The horizontal axis indicates C. The vertical axis represents average CI1 indices over 100 iterations.
+Here V=4, C=5, 12 and 30 members promotes the prompt establishment of the social hierarchy by using information from others' experiences.
+The key factor to succeed is not the number of reference members (Z), but the number of shared reference members (Y) that is the ability to share the reference members (Fig. 4).
+In addition, Fig. 5 shows that TI{Z-Z} (Z=2, 4, 6, 8 and N) strategies can form the social hierarchy faster than immediate inference strategy.
+This promotes the evolution of transitive inference more in larger C where forming the linear social hierarchy is more important for survival.